How to set up a professional cleaning business.

 What gives someone the right to call themselves a professional?
 Are there legal requirements to be met?
 Or are there ethical and moral standards one must aspire and adhere to, in order to be considered a professional?

 If you have ever dealt with an unscrupulous plumber or electrician, you have probably wondered whether we all agree on some basic guidelines for being professional.
-Here at Suze & Ev we advocate that you devote yourself to some basic principles to obtain the title of professional cleaner extraordinaire.
+We advocate that you devote yourself to some basic principles to obtain the title of professional cleaner extraordinaire.
 Not to worry, I'm not going to pontificate about the intrinsic implications of morality, even though I do enjoy that sort of time-waster.
 These are common sense ideas that from time to time seem to vaporize right out of the service contractors’ universe.

 These basic concepts are not a whole lot different from the basic commandments encouraged by various wisdom traditions.